JuliaData/JuliaDB.jl/docs/src/index.md

 ### Indexing

-Most lookup and filtering operations on `DTable` can be done via indexing _into_ it.
+Most lookup and filtering operations on `DNDSparse` can be done via indexing _into_ it.
 Our `sampledata` object behaves like a 2-d array, accepting two indices, each a value, a range or a vector of values from the corresponding index columns.

 You can get a specific value by indexing it by the exact index: